mdiener87/diener-tech/content/blog/one-billion-token-challenge.md

 After review, I noted a few major areas for improvement:

 1) **Tokenizer** - For all previous attempts, I had made use of the original GPT-2 tokenizer.
-A tokenizer is a map which translates string day (such as characters, words, special tokens, etc) into a numerical value that the model can work with.
-GPT-2's tokenizer was build for working with relatively unrefined web text.
+A tokenizer is a map which translates string data (such as characters, words, special tokens, etc) into a numerical value that the model can work with.
+GPT-2's tokenizer was built for working with relatively unrefined web text.
 CodeLion used their own tokenizer - and here lies a subtle distinction.
-CodeLion's data sources (the same data sources I'm making use of) include a lot of academic texts wither larger words and longer sentences than raw web text would likely include.
+CodeLion's data sources (the same data sources I'm making use of) include a lot of academic texts wit larger words and longer sentences than raw web text would likely include.
 The GPT-2 tokenizer, therefore, was likely needing more tokens to represent the training corpus than CodeLion's tokenizer.
-With a strict 1 billion token budget, a small improvement in tokenizer efficiency might represent big wins.
-Therefore, for the v5 run, I built my own tokenizer to precisely optimize against my training corpus.
+A more efficient tokenizer can represent the same text using fewer tokens, which effectively gives the model more learning signal within the same token budget.

     _CodeLion also provides their tokenizer along with the model - I decided it would be more fun and educational to try my hand at creating a custom tokenizer myself_